 The 2022 DACH Unicorn Founder Roadmap: An Unprecedented Time in Unicorn-Land

-Antler in Germany
+Antler in Continental Europe

 With this goal in mind, we looked at the DACH unicorn founder landscape from the following angles: